-Australia's Strong+ Macro Profile reflects the country's very high degree of economic robustness, institutional and government financial strength, and low susceptibility to event risk.
-Australia's economy grew uninterrupted for 28 years before the pandemic, and unemployment remains low.
-Our baseline scenario projects a recovery in the country's real GDP growth to 4.0% in 2021 and 3.3% in 2022 from a contraction of 2.4% in 2020.
+Australia's Strong+ Macro Profile reflects the country's robust economic strength, institutions and governance strength, and low susceptibility to event risk.
+Our baseline scenario projects real GDP growth slowing to 1.9% in 2023 as higher interest rates constrain growth, before improving to 2.3% in 2024.